TambourineReindeer/stab-language/README.md

 }
 ```

 The compiler generates methods following the Java beans convention for properties, and a pair of `getItem()` / `setItem()` methods for indexers.
-Theses methods are decorated with annotations to allow the compiler to detect properties and indexers in compiled code.
-The compiler also use a mecanism to add annotations on external libraries.
+These methods are decorated with annotations to allow the compiler to detect properties and indexers in compiled code.
+The compiler also use a mechanism to add annotations on external libraries.
 A library is provided to annotate some classes of the Java platform.
 For example, `java.lang.String.charAt()` and `java.util.Map.put()` are specified as indexers.

 ## Anonymous objects